zackmdavis/Less_Wrong_Drafts/bayesian_networks_arent_necessarily_causal.md

 ## Bayesian Networks Aren't Necessarily Causal

-As a casual formal epistemology fan, you've probably [heard that the philosophical notion of causality can be formalized in terms of Bayesian networks](https://www.lesswrong.com/posts/hzuSDMx7pd2uxFc5w/causal-diagrams-and-causal-models)—but also as a casual formal epistemology fan, you also probably don't know the details all that well.
+As a casual formal epistemology fan, you've probably [heard that the philosophical notion of causality can be formalized in terms of Bayesian networks](https://www.lesswrong.com/posts/hzuSDMx7pd2uxFc5w/causal-diagrams-and-causal-models), which involve directed graphs where the arrows point from "cause" to "effect"—but also as a casual formal epistemology fan, [you also probably don't](https://www.lesswrong.com/posts/tp4rEtQqRshPavZsr/learn-bayes-nets) know the details all that well.

 One day, while going through the family archives, you come across a meticulously maintained dataset describing a joint probability distribution over four variables: whether it rained that day, whether the sprinkler was on, whether the sidewalk was wet, and whether the sidewalk was slippery.
-The distribution is specified in this table:
+The distribution is specified in this table (using the abbreviated labels "rain", "slippery", "sprinkler", and "wet"):

 [TODO: joint distribution table]